Facts of Benito Juárez, Tlaxcala

 The number of women between 3 and 5 years old in the population is 198.

-In the city of Benito Juárez, there are 358 girls between 6 and 11 years old.
+According to the census, there are 358 girls between 6 and 11 years old in the population.

 Among the male inhabitants, there are 370 boys aged 6 to 11 years old.

-There are 442 young males between 8 and 14 years old in this area.
+The number of males between 8 and 14 years old in the population is 442.

 The youth population aged 381 years in Benito Juárez is 381 inhabitants.